 1. “When” this…, “then” that (things will be different)…

-Contentment in my heart often begins with the word, “when,” or “if.”
+Contentment seems to begin with the word, “when,” or “if.”

 When I am dating someone…..

 When I get married…